Working relationships: Friendships are the recipe for productivity and happiness in the workplace

 And it’s not only friendships that bud from these working relationships.
 1 in 5 people have gone on to live with a workmate, just under half say they would go into business with a colleague and nearly 2 in 5 UK professionals have had a romantic relationship with somebody they met at work.
 This demonstrates that the relationships forged in the workplace are much deeper than surface level acquaintances.

 Friendships in the workplace boost productivity and job satisfaction

 So, we know that workplace friendships are commonplace, but what sort of impact does this have on a business?

 Of those surveyed, 92% think having friends at work improves their job satisfaction.
 We’re social creatures after all.
 What’s more, laughter releases mood boosting endorphins, so it’s no wonder that employees are happier at work when they have people to share conversations and a joke with on more than solely a professional level.

 “Friendships at the workplace can increase our job satisfaction, as the working environment becomes more enjoyable,” says Parkash.
 “It also creates a sense of familiarity and safety, similar to what we feel at home surrounded by our family and loved ones.”

 The advantages of workplace friendships don’t end with happy employees.
-Ninety percent of respondents think it improves cooperation among teams and 95% think people share ideas more freely when they have a good relationship with their colleagues.
+90% of respondents think it improves cooperation among teams and 95% think people share ideas more freely when they have a good relationship with their colleagues.
 Three in four also say they find their manager more approachable for having a friendly relationship with them.